AiglonDore/cuda-device-query/README.md

-Here’s a potential README for your CUDA device query project:

----

 # CUDA Device Query

 This project is a simple CUDA program designed to query and display detailed information about the CUDA-compatible devices available on your system.